 Note: If you are not willing to complete the entire process do not apply.

 We are interested in your work history, academic achievement, what you have done to indicate that you are a responsible person, and how deep your ties to Oklahoma are in ultimately determining the fit for the Foundation in making the decision to provide you with an award.
 Our interest is in you so please make sure you give us insight into you and your character.
 We assume that every student applying for a scholarship award needs money so please do not spend time restating the obvious in your narrative.

 Only four year degree granting programs or certain Oklahoma State University Institute of Technology (OSUIT) programs are eligible for scholarship awards.
 Please make sure to include the entrance exam score you provided or will be providing on the application to the school of your choice.

 Students to whom a scholarship or grant was previously awarded may re-apply for a scholarship from the Foundation for a subsequent academic year if they meet the renewal requirements.
-If you are an award recipient for the 2017 – 2018 school year, please send us an email at Renewal@jimmiedeanfoundation.org by May 31, 2018 and inform us that you are applying for renewal for the upcoming school year and you meet the requirements for renewal.
-Please see the Requirements page for further information about the renewal process.
+If you are an award recipient for the 2021 – 2022 school year,

+by May 31, 2022 and inform us that you are applying for renewal for the upcoming school year and you meet the requirements for renewal.
+You can find more information on the Requirements page about the renewal process.